-Ambrisentan prevents thickening of the blood vessels, especially those in the lungs and heart.
-Ambrisentan also lowers blood pressure in your lungs, helping your heart pump blood more efficiently.
+Ambrisentan lowers blood pressure in your lungs, helping your heart pump blood more efficiently.

-Ambrisentan is used to treat pulmonary arterial hypertension (PAH).
+Ambrisentan is used to treat pulmonary arterial hypertension (PAH) in adults.
 It improves your ability to exercise and prevents your condition from getting worse.
 Ambrisentan is sometimes used with a medicine called tadalafil (Adcirca).

-Ambrisentan is available only from a certified pharmacy under a special program called LEAP (Letairis Education and Access Program).
+For women, ambrisentan is available only from a certified pharmacy under a special program.
 You must be registered in the program and sign agreements to use birth control and undergo pregnancy and blood testing.

 Ambrisentan may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have idiopathic pulmonary fibrosis (IPF).
+You should not use ambrisentan if you have idiopathic pulmonary fibrosis.

 a condom and a female barrier form together (diaphragm with spermicide, or cervical cap with spermicide); or